kubernetes-sigs/cluster-api/docs/book/src/providers/machine-infrastructure.md

 The Cluster API controller for `Machine` resources is configured with full read/write RBAC permissions for all resources in the `infrastructure.cluster.x-k8s.io` API group.
 This group represents all machine infrastructure providers for SIG Cluster Lifecycle-sponsored provider subprojects.
-If you are writing a provider not sponsored by the SIG, you must grant full read/write RBAC permissions for the "infrastructure machine" resource in your API group to the default `ServiceAccount` in the `capi-system` `Namespace`. `ClusterRoles` can be granted using the [aggregation label] `cluster.x-k8s.io/aggregate-to-manager: "true"`.
+If you are writing a provider not sponsored by the SIG, you must grant full read/write RBAC permissions for the "infrastructure machine" resource in your API group to the Cluster API manager's `ServiceAccount`. `ClusterRoles` can be granted using the [aggregation label] `cluster.x-k8s.io/aggregate-to-manager: "true"`.
 The following is an example `ClusterRole` for a `FooMachine` resource:

 ```yaml
 apiVersion: rbac.authorization.k8s.io/v1